After converting two Mitsubishi L400 LWB vans into a camper, I wanted to get my hands on a L300 4WD.

 Building the camper

 On this website, I’ll document the project.
 The challenge will be to make the camper suitable for at least three people.
-Compared to the L400 camper I built, the L300 only has two seats in front, so extra seats have to be available in the back.
-The stock bench doesn’t have any seat belts, so that’s no option to transport our three months old son.
+Compared to the L400 campers I built previously, the L300 only has two seats in front, so extra seats have to be available in the back.
+The stock bench doesn’t have any seat belts, so that’s no option to transport our one year old son.
 The roof is to narrow to fit a pop-up roof with a built-in bed.
 Only Reimo made these kind of roofs in the past but they are not produced anymore.
 It won’t be easy to cram seats, beds and storage for three persons and a kitchen into the Mitsubishi.
 I’m glad I found a L300 4WD with a long wheel base.
 Also the cargo area of a L300 LWB is a little larger then a L400 LWB.
 Still, everything has to fit into a 150cm x 270cm space!

 So far the plans are: